 45% of all respondents from the UK indicated that they were 'out to all' at their places of work.
 This was the second highest score for this metric of any country in this report (behind Australia at 51%).
-The percentage of UK female respondents not out to anyone was also comparatively low at just 9% although UK men are much more likely to be completely 'in the closet' (21%) - meaning they are not our to anyone at all at work about their sexual orientation or gender identity.
+The percentage of UK women respondents not out to anyone was also comparatively low at just 9% although UK men are much more likely to be completely 'in the closet' (21%) - meaning they are not our to anyone at all at work about their sexual orientation or gender identity.

-Total sample: n = 2379Bi = 240 Trans = 56 The UK also performed comparatively well with one out of every three respondents answering that their place of work was perfect, with 'no homophobia'.
-One in ten respondents from the UK indicated that their were 'regular' or 'frequent' problems at their place of work.
-Of all respondents, 46% report that they heard something they considered to be homophobic at their place of work last year.
-13% say they personally experienced harassment at work because they were perceived to L, G, B or T. The recent introduction of marriage equality in 2014 in the UK has brought LGBT rights to the forefront of society as well as politics.
-While there is largely majority support for LGBT equality, there is clearly room for improvement in the workplace experience of many LGBT people in the UK.
+Total sample: n = 2379Bi = 240 Trans = 56 One out of three respondents indicated that their place of work was 'perfect', with no homophobia.
+One in ten respondents from the UK though do indicate that there are 'regular' or 'frequent' problems at their own place of work.
+Of all respondents, 46% report that they heard something they considered to be homophobic said at their place of work last year.
+13% say that they personally experienced harassment at work during the past year because they were perceived to L, G, B or T. The recent introduction of marriage equality in 2014 in the UK has brought LGBT rights to the forefront of society as well as politics.
+While there is largely majority support in that country for LGBT equality, there is clearly room for improvement in the workplace experiences of many LGBT people in the UK, based on the findings of this study.